ramistry/Sentiment_Analysis/README.md

 ## 2. Key objectives

--Build models using TF-IDF, Word2Vec embeddings, and their combination for sentiment classification.
+* Build models using TF-IDF, Word2Vec embeddings, and their combination for sentiment classification.
--Compare the performance of these approaches using logistic regression.
+* Compare the performance of these approaches using logistic regression.
--Highlight techniques that contribute most to improving sentiment classification.
+* Highlight techniques that contribute most to improving sentiment classification.

 ## 3. Dataset